 "The event is very simple -- the top 4 teams will play in a semifinal...Let's settle it on the field once and for all." - BH— CFB Playoff (@CFBPlayoff) April 24, 2013

-From a USA Today article about whether or not the BCS broke anti-trust law, wherein he explains that 13 out of 13 times, the BCS picked the two correct teams in his eyes:
+In a USA Today article about whether or not the BCS broke anti-trust law, Hancock explained that 13 out of 13 times, the BCS picked the two correct teams in his eyes.

 "We had an opportunity to explain what we do... that it improved access (to top-tier bowls) and attendance and the (championship) game is much more of a national game and fans have benefited.
 No. 1 and 2 have met 13 of 13 years by our standards and 10 of 13 by AP's, and that only happened eight times in bowl games in 54 years before the BCS.